Yelp/puppet-cron/README.md

  }
  ```

-Full example with all optional params:
+Full example high-frequency job with all optional params:
 ```puppet
 cron::d { 'name_of_cronjob':
     second  => '*/20',